 BREAKDOWN OF THE PURPOSES OF NEGOTIATION

 “To negotiate is to transact business, to treat with another respecting a purchase and sale, to hold intercourse, to bargain or trade, to conduct communications or conferences.
 It is that which passes between parties or their agents in the course of or incident to the making of a contract; it is also conversation in arranging terms of contract.”

 The Commercial Union Life Assurance Co. of Canada v.
 John Ingle Insurance Group Inc. showed the restricted definition of negotiation:-

 “… arrangement through communication or agreement through discussion.
 It need not contain an element of bargaining.”

 The Aronovitch & Leipsic v.
-Berney two perspectives of negotiation was seen.
+Berney two perspectives of negotiation were seen.

 “A consensual bargaining process in which the parties attempt to reach agreement on a disputed or potentially disputed matter.”

 “Negotiation usually involves complete autonomy for the parties involved, without the intervention of third parties.
 Dealings conducted between two or more parties for the purpose of reaching an understanding.”

 The process of negotiation started a long time back during the times the kings negotiated at the time of an ongoing war or to prevent the happening of war.
 We are even aware of the negotiation rounds after the two great world wars in the 20th century which ultimately resulted in the creation of the League of Nations and the United Nations respectively.